jimpil/rapio/README.md

 ```

-On such a small file, using more threads won't give any benefit (I get the same mean with 2 and 3 threads).
+On such a small file, using more threads won't provide much more benefit.
-In short, the bigger the file - the greater the benefit from using more threads.
-For a 2.5MB file 2 threads seems to be the sweet-spot.
+Basically, the bigger the file - the greater the benefit from using more threads.
+For this 2.5MB file, 2 threads seems to be the sweet-spot.

 ### Writing